ReaperOAK/chesscodex/README.md

 **Kolkata Chess Academy (KCA)** is our fully online head, providing all online coaching and dashboard support.

 **Aspire Chess Academy** (A Unit of Kolkata Chess Academy) is used for SEO, operates primarily offline, and all its services are under KCA.
-Online students of Aspire are redirected to Kolkata Chess Academy.

 # AspireChess - Premier Chess Academy Platform